Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

-Using \cite{wilhelmi2017implications} as a starting point, where a stateless Q-learning solution is introduced, in \cite{wilhelmi2019collaborative}, different \acp{MAB} action-selection strategies are considered ($\epsilon$-greedy, EXP3 \cite{auer1995gambling}, \ac{UCB} \cite{auer2002finite}, and \ac{TS} \cite{thompson1933likelihood}) to deal with channel selection and transmission power allocation.
-Two strategies to take actions are also examined: 1) concurrent -- all networks take actions simultaneously, and 2) sequential -- only one network changes its configuration at a time.
-Results show that optimal proportional fairness can be achieved even if the different networks operate selfishly (i.e., they aim to maximize their throughput) without sharing information.
-Concerning the different \ac{MAB} techniques, the use of sequential action taking between actors reduces the throughput variability at the different \acp{BSS}.
-However, this comes at the expense of lower throughput values.
-More details regarding the use of \acp{MAB} for improving decentralized \ac{SR} decisions are provided in \cite{wilhelmi2019potential} where it is considered that the different \ac{ML} agents can communicate and share the performance obtained when playing a certain action.
-In this case, it is possible to apply utility functions in the online optimization process that directly target network fairness, such as max-min, effectively reducing those cases where some \acp{BSS} are starved due to the selfish operation of the others.
+Wilhelmi et al. address the problem of channel selection and transmission power allocation with a stateless Q-learning solution \cite{wilhelmi2017implications} and different \acp{MAB} action-selection strategies ($\varepsilon$-greedy, EXP3 \cite{auer1995gambling}, \ac{UCB} \cite{auer2002finite}, and \ac{TS} \cite{thompson1933likelihood}) \cite{wilhelmi2019collaborative}.
+Two approaches are also examined: 1) concurrent -- all networks take actions simultaneously, and 2) sequential -- only one network changes its configuration at a time.
+Results show that optimal proportional fairness is achieved even if the different networks operate selfishly (i.e., they aim to maximize their throughput) without sharing information.
+Meanwhile, sequential action taking between actors reduces the throughput variability at the different \acp{BSS}.
+However, this comes at the expense of lower throughput values. \textcite{wilhelmi2019potential} also use \acp{MAB} for improving decentralized \ac{SR} decisions.
+If the different \ac{ML} agents can communicate and share the performance obtained when playing a certain action, it is possible to apply utility functions in the online optimization process that directly target network fairness, such as max-min, effectively reducing cases where some \acp{BSS} are starved due to the selfish operation of others.
+Meanwhile, \textcite{bardou2021improving} also consider \acp{MAB} in a centralized solution to dynamically change spatial reuse parameters.
+The reward function prevents starvation by using \ac{TS} to select the best configuration.
+The dimensionality problem is solved by subsampling the state space.
+Simulation results show the ability of this solution to improve the performance of dense WLANs with multiple interacting BSSs.

-Supervised learning techniques such as \ac{MLP} and \acp{DT} are considered in \cite{ak2020fsc} to help the selection of \ac{SR} parameters at both the \ac{AP} and stations.
+Supervised learning techniques such as \ac{MLP} and \acp{DT} are considered by \textcite{ak2020fsc} to select \ac{SR} parameters at both the \ac{AP} and stations.
 The models are trained offline using a dataset that covers multiple scenarios and configurations.
-A different approach is considered in \cite{jamil2016novel}, where a central controller able to configure the entire Wi-Fi network is considered.
-A \ac{NN} is then used to propose configurations to all \acp{BSS} so spatial reuse is maximized.
-The \ac{NN} takes into account the correlation function between the throughput achieved by the different devices in the network and their associated link layer parameters.
+A different approach is considered by \textcite{jamil2016novel}, where a centralized \ac{NN} configures all \acp{BSS} so that spatial reuse is maximized.
+The \ac{NN} considers the correlation function between the throughput achieved by the different devices in the network and their associated link layer parameters.